 Evaluating Present Value with Additional Percentage

-In this example, we have decided that we want to add some percentage to the present value.
-This is where the PV formula is extremely useful.
-This formula presented below includes the percentage that has been added to the formula.
+In this example, we have decided that we want to add a percentage to the current value.
+This is where the PV formula comes in extremely handy.
+The formula below shows the percentage that has been added to the formula.

 Using PV & AND Function Simultaneously

-In this example, we want to find some answers that seem to have eluded us about the present value of payment.
-There have been estimations regarding how much the present value worth, and we need to know if that estimation is correct or not.
-This example is using the PV & AND functions simultaneously, and we have also estimated that the future value is 150000, so we need to know the present value, based on that.
+In this example, we want to find the answers we seem to have missed about the current value of the payment.
+There are estimates of the present value and we need to know if this estimate is correct or not.
+This example uses both the PV and AND functions.
+We also estimated the future value to be 150,000, so we need to know the current value based on that.